capistrano/sshkit/README.md

 on it's implementation it will almost certainly override the implementation of `write()` (alias `<<()`) and query the objects it receives to determine what should be printed.

+## Known Issues

+* No handling of slow / timed out connections
+* No handling ot slow / hung remote commands
+* No built-in way to background() something (execute and background the process)
+* No environment handling
+* No arbitrary `Host` properties